 The spider term has been linked to anti-semitic writings and art.

 GOP Chair Jane Brady, a former judge and Attorney General in Delaware issued the following statement on Facebook that announced Rowe’s resignation.

 Facebook commenters complained about Democrats making too much of a fuss over private comments from the two officials.

 Rowe posted the following explanation of the situation on the New Castle County GOP’s Facebook page calling his remarks locker room talk and refusing to apologize.

 The remarks had been making the rounds in political circles in recent days with James Spadola, a Republican candidate for a Wilmington City Council seat seeking the resignations.
 Spadola had earlier lost a race for State Auditor.

-Later in the day, Delaware House Republicans issued the following:
+Later, Delaware House Republicans issued the following:

-Nearly a decade ago, the Delaware GOP was hammered by the primary victory of Christine O’Donnell over party mainstay Mike Castle, who was seeking a seemingly guaranteed.
+Nearly a decade ago, the Delaware GOP was hammered by the primary victory of Christine O’Donnell over party mainstay U.S. Rep. Mike Castle, who was seeking a seemingly guaranteed.
 Senate term.
 Instead, Chris Coons was elected and is now seeking another term.

 More bad news for Republicans came in 2018 when progressive Democrats won out over northern Delaware incumbents.
-The liberal leanings are of concern to some Democrats worried that the party is tilting toward an anti-business, social justice agenda to the exclusion of economic growth.
+The liberal leanings are of concern to some centrist Democrats worried that the party is tilting toward an anti-business, social justice agenda to the exclusion of economic growth.